jsthomas/jsthomas.github.io/content/ocaml-dream-api.md

 of how to use Dream with a dockerized PostrgreSQL container, I used that as a starting point.

-It's useful to have some sort of way to run (and re-run) ad-hoc requests against the API during development.
+It's useful to have a way to run (and re-run) ad-hoc requests against the API during development.
 I used [Insomnia](https://insomnia.rest/) for this, but other tools like `curl` would work too.

 ## Adding an endpoint